Unstorying the Self: Exploring Personal Narratives and Collective Responsibility

 Absolute thinking is a way to present an idea as incontrovertible, unassailable, and universally correct.
 How was I to respond to his statement of “best practices?”
 He left no room for dialogue or discussion.
 Was I to offer up “okay practices” or “less than practices?”

-If you manage people or serve on a nonprofit board, I invite you to consider how you you think you know what you know.
+If you manage people or serve on a nonprofit board, I invite you to consider how you think you know what you know.
 If you are not sure, that is perfectly okay.
 If your response is that your opinion is based in science or research, that is also perfectly acceptable.

 My invitation, then, is for you to go farther in your inquiry.
 What has worked based on your experience?
 What do those around you feel or think about the subject?
 When developing an organization, there are extraordinary opportunities for self-reflection and process-building.